runway7/hangar/javascript-guide-to-functions-closures-scope.md

         '-': minus
     };

-The functional way to use this would probalby be someting like this:
+The functional way to use this would probably be something like this:

     :::javascript
     var calculate = function(x, y, operation){